Suzuki FZ50

 The Suzuki FZ50 was a step-through commuter moped, described by a Motor Cycle News road tester in 1979 as "the most attractive moped I've seen and must take the run-about class into a new area of perfection" with "sporty alloy spoked wheels" but having small, "ineffective" legshields with footpegs, not footboards.

-Produced by Suzuki, it was known by the nickname "Suzy" in UK, but in other markets as Youdy.
+Produced by Suzuki, it was known by the nickname "Suzy" in UK, but in other markets as Youdy and Rascal.
+It was also advertised as the FS50 in other countries.
 It had a 49 cc two-stroke pivoted engine integral with the transmission, and a coil-over damper mounted to the single-sided swinging arm enclosing the chain final drive.

+The FZ50 was restricted to 30 miles per hour to adhere to the existing moped regulations.
+However, most go over 30 miles per hour with no modifications.

-Restricted to 30 mph and with an automatic transmission, the engine used Suzuki's CCI oil-injection lubrication system with underseat separate fuel and oil tanks, a fuel gauge and front and rear carriers.
+With a two-speed automatic transmission utilizing two centrifugal clutches, the engine used Suzuki's CCI oil-injection lubrication system with underseat separate fuel and oil tanks, a fuel gauge and front and rear carriers.
+The FZ50 piston, cylinder, head, and exhaust are interchangeable with the Suzuki FA50.

-There were no pedals, unlike most Scooter, instead using a left-side-mounted engine kick-start, normally found on larger machines, with a lock-out operated by the handlebar-mounted rear brake lever.
+Unlike most scooters, the FZ50 is a "noped", a moped lacking pedals.
+It instead uses a left-side-mounted engine kick-start, normally found on larger machines, with a lock-out operated by the handlebar-mounted rear brake lever.